March 12, 2018

 “As you prepare for tomorrow’s strategy meeting at 10 am, think about the following question: In what ways might we incorporate productive humor into this and future meetings?
 The funnier your response, the better.
 See you there!”

 Take just 3 minutes at the start of the meeting to share and have a laugh.

 4. When you connect humor to the very topic of your meeting you will get right to the next stage of Torrance’s model and dive deeper into the topic.

 If you are discussing the development of an online financial portal, your email might look like this:

 “In preparation for tomorrow’s development meeting at 10 am, please consider the following question: What tweaks might we make to the product so that customers experience a smile or a laugh during their user experience?
 The wackier the ideas the better, as crazy ideas can help us break out of the current predictability of our thinking.”

 This is a twofer!
 You will drive employee engagement and work to deepen the customer experience as well.

 As mentioned, Torrance Identified 18 creativity skills.
-Humor is a good place to start, but cach of these can be leveraged to up the level of engagement and new thinking in business meetings.
-If you want to know the other 17 skills and get a step-by-step guide to implementing this article, grab our free workbook here.
+Humor is a good place to start, but each of these can be leveraged to up the level of engagement and new thinking in business meetings.
+If you want to get a step-by-step guide to implementing this article, grab our free workbook here.
 Once you sign up, you’ll have access to all of Sparkitivity’s free resources!

 Torrance, E. Paul and Tammy Safter.
 Making the creative leap beyond.
 1999.
 Creative Education Foundation, 2009.